Admission Policy and Process

 You meet with school administrators, faculty, parents and others who will give you a sense of what life at Blake would be like for your family and your child.
 In turn, our admissions team spends time with you in relaxed conversation to learn about your child.

 The admissions process for prospective students . . .

 During a day-visit to the school, your child interacts with teachers and students to get a feel for the academics, arts and athletics at Blake.
 Each child also participates in some form of age-appropriate screening or testing.
 Specifically for:

 PRE-KINDERGARTEN AND KINDERGARTEN: Screening consists of child-friendly, game-like activities in a one-on-one setting.

 GRADES 1–5: For younger applicants we give special attention to teacher recommendations and progress reports, and we conduct age-appropriate achievement and ability screening.

 GRADES 6–12: In addition to the careful review of teacher recommendations and academic transcripts, we conduct standardized testing.

 What happens when we are unable to admit a child?

 We understand how disheartening this can be.
 But to live our mission and provide excellence of program, we have to maintain small class sizes.
 As a result, we cannot accept all applicants.
 Also, occasionally Blake isn’t the right fit for a child.
-The discussions and the process, in every case, ultimately help the family focus on the best school choice for each child.
+In every case, the discussions and the process ultimately help the family focus on the best school choice for their child.